ernzkyj/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/README.md

 The repository here contain the daily projects I did over the course of 100 days.
-Contains python codes
+This is a Udemy course that I embarked on to strengthen my coding.
+The instructor Dr Angela Yu was a medical doctor before she picked up coding.
+In a way, she is a good example of another individual who did a career transition.